Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Occultist.md

 **Attack:** Intelligence + Level vs. MD

-**Hit:** The target takes 2d6 + Wisdom extra damage from the hit.
+**Hit:** The target takes `dice: 2d6` + Wisdom extra damage from the hit.
 (If your attack crits, double the damage you are adding to your ally’s attack, but not their base damage.)

 **Miss:** The target takes extra damage from the hit equal to the spell level.